 A swarm of bees can often be easily moved.
 If the queen bee can be collected, most of the other bees will follow her into a new hive.
 Some beekeepers will be pleased to remove a swarm of bees from your property.
 But the bees may be located high in a tree, on a wall or some other inaccessible place which a beekeeper cannot easily reach them.
 Many beekeepers are not interested in collecting swarms, however, which are often too small to produce much honey, and because collecting the bees can sometimes involve a great deal of time and labor.
 Additionally, swarms of bees from unknown sources can have undesirable genetic dispositions, or can carry diseases, pests and parasites that may contaminate a beekeeper's other hives.

 If you have a honey bee swarm on your property and would like to have it removed, contact your local County Extension Office.
 A local beekeeper or beekeeping club may also be able to assist you.
-If you are a beekeeper and would like to have your name and contact information added to the swarm collection list, you may submit your contact information to our office.
+If you are a beekeeper and would like to have your name and contact information added to the swarm collection list, click the button below to fill out the form.

 Honey bees are not native to the Americas, but were brought here by European colonists in the 17th century.
 Bees were well-adapted for the climate in North America, and through the centuries many colonies have swarmed and set up their homes in hollow trees and other suitable cavities.
 For this reason, bee colonies not living in managed hives are considered to be feral, and not wild.